affaan-m/cse15l-lab-reports/lab5.md

   RITA
   ```
   - Expected Output (testAllUpperCase): `["ADAM", "BREANA", "JOHN", "JOSHUA", "RITA"]`
-  - Actual Output: Mismatching, as the actual output contains names that are not present in the input file 【22†source】.
+  - Actual Output: Mismatching, as the actual output contains names that are not present in the input file【22†source】.

 - Content of `inputMixedCase.txt`:
   ```